isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-computation/quantum-computation.typ

     The number of integers less than $r$ that are coprime to $r$ is $O(r\/log log r)$.
 ]
 #algorithm("Quantum Period Finding")[
-    The algorithm solves the periodicity determination problem:
+    The algorithm solves the @prb:periodicity-determination:
     Let $f: ZZ\/M -> ZZ\/N$ be periodic with period $r < M$ and one-to-one in each period.
 Let $A = M/r$ be the number of periods.
 We work over the state space $H_M tp H_N$.
     + Construct the state $1/sqrt(M) sum_(i = 0)^(M - 1) ket(i) ket(0)$ and query $U_f$ on it.
     + Measure second register in computational basis and discard the second register.